MarcSkovMadsen/awesome-streamlit/AWESOME-STREAMLIT.md

 THE BELOW IS VERY PRELIMINARY AND RAPIDLY DEVELOPING!
 IT'S A VISION and a HYPOTHESIS.
 NOT FACTS!
 MIGHT CHANGE A LOT.

+I JUST DISCOVERED [JUPYTER VOILA](https://blog.jupyter.org/and-voil%C3%A0-f6a2c08a4a93) WHICH MIGHT BE AN ALTERNATIVE.
+I DO NOT KNOW HOW THAT COMPARES.
+I WILL DESCRIBE THAT BELOW ASAP.

 ## Introduction

 This article will discuss if [Streamlit](https://streamlit.io/) is awesome and how awesome it can be.